April · Fair Housing Month

 The realityFamilies with children — anyone under 18, pregnant persons, persons in the process of adopting — are a protected class federally and in Washington.
 Blanket rules against children in common amenities, stricter occupancy standards for families, different terms for families with kids: all violations unless the community is HOPA-qualified for older persons.

-Your moveRead HOA docs before listing.
-Kill any "adults only" language in marketing.
-Avoid preference signals — even "perfect for young professionals" or "ideal for empty nesters" can read as familial-status preference.
+A fair-housing moveHOA docs get read before listing.
+"Adults only" language stays out of marketing.
+An agent following fair housing avoids preference signals — even "perfect for young professionals" or "ideal for empty nesters" can read as familial-status preference.

 Veterans / military